TL;DR

 Here is a typical step-by-step journey:

 Navigating this process can be simplified even further with expert guidance.
 A specialist broker like WeCovr can be invaluable.
-We not only help you find the right policy from the UK's leading insurers but also provide support and guidance when it's time to make a claim, ensuring the process is as smooth and stress-free as possible.
+We not only help you find a strong fit for your needs from the UK's leading insurers but also provide support and guidance when it's time to make a claim, ensuring the process is as smooth and stress-free as possible.

 This is the single most important concept to understand about PMI in the UK.
 Failure to grasp this leads to disappointment and misunderstanding.